incredibleLeitman/PhysicsGame/README.md

 *Instead of using the built in “bounciness” you can make your own coefficient of restitution, where two objects collide and pass on velocity correctly.
 You can make bouncy balls and bowling balls e.g.*

-Bomb.gd applies the ``collide`` function, defined in Pawn.gd, if they collide with another moving object such as Player or other Bombs for itself and the collided object.
+Bomb.gd applies the ``collide`` function, defined in Pawn.gd, if they collide with another moving Pawn such as Player or other Bombs for itself and the collided object.
 If they collide with non-movable objects like walls, the instead use a ``bounce`` function to adjust their given velocity.

 **- Reflection**

 *A mirror puzzle which raycasts outwards from a laser, and if it hits anything on a mirror mask, will reflect.
 At this point it would take the angle of incidence, raycast towards the angle of reflection and once it hits a non reflective surface represent all the reflections with a LineRenderer*

+Not sure if this counts as reflection, but Bomb.gd use a ``bounce`` function when colliding with walls to adjust their given velocity, which would result in the reflected angle if there would be no drag or gravity applied.

 **- Potential/kinetic energy**